Brussels Sprouts and Bacon Parmesan Pizza

 These are some of the techniques that we’ve put into our pizza dough as we fine-tuned it for our cookbook, Bountiful.
 Take that dough and add whatever topping craving you desire.
 Lately with autumn filling our lives, a Brussels spouts and bacon pizza seemed just about perfect.

-We cooked up the bacon until lightly browned (remembering that it was going to get cooked a bit more when the pizza baked), thinly sliced the Brussels sprouts, then sautéed everything all together.
+We cooked up the bacon until lightly browned and remembering it would cook more when baked with the pizza.
+Then added the thinly sliced the Brussels sprouts, then sautéed everything all together.
 Add a little Worcestershire sauce for a bit of punch and layer between sauce and cheese.

-It came out great even with the ovens not firing quite as hot as normal and only getting up to 475 degrees.
+It came out great even with the ovens not firing quite as hot as normal.
+And it was only getting up to 475 degrees.
 The crust wasn’t quite as bubbly or charred as usual, but we aren’t complaining.
 Everything was quite delicious.

 Brussels Sprouts and Bacon Pizza